apache/nuttx/configs/samv71-xult/README.txt

         driver testing.
 It has no network.
       - netnsh.
 This configuration is focused on network testing and has only limited command support.
+      - module.
+A simple stripped down configuration that was used for testing NuttXOS modules.
+      - mxtxplnd.
+This configuration is identical to the nsh configuration but assumes that you have a maXTouch Xplained Pro LCD attached and includes extra tests for the touchscreen and LCD.

+  mxtxplnd:

+    Configures the NuttShell (nsh) located at examples/nsh.
+There are five very similar NSH configurations:

+      - knsh.
+This is a somewhat simplified version of the nsh configuration that builds using the protected build mode (CONFIG_BUILD_PROTECTED=y).
+      - nsh.
+This configuration is focused on low level, command-line driver testing.
+It has no network.
+      - netnsh.
+This configuration is focused on network testing and has only limited command support.
+      - module.
+A simple stripped down configuration that was used for testing NuttXOS modules.
       - mxtxplnd.
 This configuration is identical to the nsh configuration but assumes that you have a maXTouch Xplained Pro LCD attached and includes extra tests for the touchscreen and LCD.